crperez5/Battleships/README.md

 # Battleships

-A simple version of the game Battleships (video).
+A simple version of the game Battleships (see video below).
 The game allows a single human player to play a one-sided game of Battleships against ships placed by the computer.